rutikekre/snowflake_cortex_agents_demo/use_cases/staybnb/README.md

 ```

 ## Structured Data & Use Cases
-This repository contains a **fictional dataset** from _Staybnb_.
+This repository contains a **fictional dataset** from _StayBnB_.
 The dataset is split into two core tables that capture information about properties and bookings:

 1. **Homes**
    Contains data about property type and total square meters.